 How do I join 4-H?

-Contact the Jefferson County 4-H Coordinator, Tanya Barnett, at email@example.com or 360-379-5710 x208 to get connected with a club or project that meets your needs and interests.
-You can also glimpse our current clubs and contact club leaders directly.
+Contact the Jefferson County 4-H Coordinator, Tanya Barnett, at firstname.lastname@example.org or 360-379-5610 x208 to get connected with a club or project that meets your needs and interests.
+You can also glimpse some of our CURRENT CLUBS and contact 4-H volunteer leaders directly.
 Once you’ve found your 4-H club or project, please enroll using the 4-H Online Enrollment website.
-Here are two guides to help new and returning youth to enroll:
+Here are two guides to help you through the enrollment process:

 Adults: you can apply to become a volunteer and help lead a club/project in your neighborhood or start one of your own.